Fun Las Vegas Itinerary – 3 Days in Las Vegas

 • Hydration tablets US / UK – bottomless mimosas, enough said!

-• Refillable water bottle US / UK – If you visit Las Vegas in the summer, it is very important to keep hydrated.
+• Refillable water bottle US / UK – If you visit Las Vegas in the summer, it is important to keep hydrated.
 A refillable water bottle is a must in hot climates.

 • Glad rags – Las Vegas is the land of bling, and it is fun to dress up in the evenings to attend a show or drink cocktails.
 Bring your little black dress/jacket.